The big picture: why energy data matters

 Key takeaways

-- Energy system data is any data produced by, for, or about the energy system - the definition was broadened by Ofgem in October 2024 to cover 87 data types across 13 categories.
+- Energy system data is any data produced by, for, or about the energy system.
+Ofgem broadened the definition on 8 October 2024 to cover 87 data types across 13 categories.

-- Five unresolved tensions define the landscape: open vs secure, centralised vs fragmented, consent vs system need, innovation vs regulation, national standards vs local variation.
+- Five unresolved tensions define the landscape: open vs secure, centralised vs federated, consent vs system need, innovation vs price control, national standard vs local variation.

 Standards and sources cited in this module

-Provides the official broadened definition of energy system data and the 87-type taxonomy referenced throughout this module.
+Provides the official broadened definition of energy system data and the foundational rules referenced throughout this module.

-Energy Digitalisation Taskforce, 'Digitalising our Energy System for Net Zero' (2022)
+Energy Digitalisation Taskforce, Delivering a Digitalised Energy System

 Chapter 3: The role of data in the energy transition